jimgoo/hfrisk/README.md

+# hfrisk

-This code does parallel VaR forecasting with Copula-ARMA-GARCH models.
+This code does parallel VaR and CVaR forecasting with Copula-ARMA-GARCH models, with application to high-frequency risk management (HFRisk).

 Parallelization of univariate ARMA-GARCH estimation done via MPI.
 Testing was on an IBM Blue Gene/P.